Shahar-Levy/pullRequestCLI/README.md

 <h2>pullRequestCLI</h2>
 This is a CLI tool to list pull requests in your organizations.
 It will allow you to choose an organization you are interested in or look at all your organizations.
-The only command available is get-pull-requests.
+The only command available is pulls.
 The --organization flag allows you to specify which organization you are interested in.

 ```